 Left: Computed tomography following avulsion injury of the first sacral vertebrum.
 Right: Postoperative x-ray following minimally invasive stabilisation using long screws inserted through small incisions in the skin.

-As a patient, you cannot register for a consultation directly.
-Please ask your family doctor, your specialist to refer you.
-Please use our contact form if you have any questions.
+As a patient you cannot register for a consultation directly.
+Please ask your family doctor or your specialist to refer you.

 University Hospital Zurich